hyp3fox/hyp3fox/README.md

 - 👋 Hello there!
-I’m @hyp3fox
+I’m @hyp3fox!
-- 👀 I’m interested in front-end and back-end coding, and video games.
+- 👀 I’m interested in UI/UX, front-end and back-end coding, computer repair, and video games.
-- 🌱 I’m currently experimenting with Refine.
+- 🌱 I’m currently experimenting with app developmenet.
 - 💞️ I’m looking to collaborate on front-end projects that help to test my abilities as a coder.

 <!---